-Exercise 3.5.
+Exercise 3.2.
 Prüfer uses the term "endpoint" to designate a town at which only one railway segment terminates.
 An "endpoint" is recognized today as a vertex of degree one, and is often called a leaf in modern terminology.
 Let's carefully examine why every tree must have at least one leaf.
 Suppose that T is a tree on n vertices and every vertex v of T has degree two or greater.
 Conclude that T must contain a closed cycle.

-Exercise 3.6.
-The goal of this exercise is to prove, via induction, that every tree on n vertices has exactly n-1 edges, no matter how the tree is configured.
-Explain why the result holds for n=2.
-As an inductive hypothesis, suppose that if T is a tree on n vertices, then T has n-1 edges.
-Let S be a tree on n+1 vertices.
+Exercise 3.3.
+The goal of this exercise is to prove, via induction, that every tree on n vertices has exactly n - 1 edges, no matter how the tree is configured.
+Explain why the result holds for n = 2.
+As an inductive hypothesis, suppose that if T is a tree on n vertices, then T has n - 1 edges.
+Let S be a tree on n + 1 vertices.
 Delete a leaf (vertex of degree one) from S and the edge connected to the leaf.
 Is the graph formed by these deletions still a tree?
 Why?
 Now, carefully apply the inductive hypothesis to finish the argument.

-Exercise 3.7.
+Exercise 3.4.
 Prüfer argues that every network (tree) must have at least one endpoint (leaf) by using a proof by contradiction.
 Suppose that some tree on n vertices has no leaves.
 Then every vertex must have degree two or greater.
 The degree sum of all vertices must then be at least 2n.
-Since each edge is counted twice in the degree sum, there must be at least $\frac{2n}{2} = n$ edges in the tree.
+Since each edge is counted twice in the degree sum, there must be at least $\frac{2n}{n} = n$ edges in the tree.
 This contradicts that a tree on n vertices has exactly n-1 edges.
-What must be known apriori to make this argument valid?
-Hint: examine the proof in Exercise 3.6 that every tree on n vertices has exactly n-1 edges.
+To what extent is this argument circular?
+Examine the proof in Exercise 3.3 that every tree on n vertices has exactly n-1 edges.

-Exercise 3.8.
-Prove that every tree (with more than one vertex) contains at least two leaves.
+Exercise 3.5.
+Prove that every tree contains at least two leaves.

-Exercise 3.9.
+Exercise 3.6.
 Using modern notation, let $V = \{v_1, v_2, \ldots, v_n\}$ be a set of vertices.
-How many sequences of length n-2 are there using the characters v_1, v_2, \ldots, v_n , where characters may be repeated?
-Two sequences $(\alpha_1, \alpha_2, \ldots, \alpha{n-2})$ and $(\beta_1, \beta_2, \ldots, \beta{n-2})$ are counted as the same if and only if $\alpha_1 = \beta_1, \alpha_2 = \beta_2, \ldots, \alpha{n-2} = \beta{n-2}$.
+How many sequences of length n - 2 are there using the characters $v_1, v_2, \ldots, v_n$ , where characters may be repeated?
+Two sequences $(\alpha_1, \alpha_2, \ldots, \alpha{n-2})$ and $(\beta_1, \beta_2, \ldots, \beta{n-2})$ are counted as the same if and only if $\alpha_1 = \beta_1, \alpha_2 = \beta_2, \ldots, \alpha{n-2} = \beta{n-2}$ .
 Be sure to explain your answer.

-Exercise 3.10.
+Exercise 3.7.
 Suppose that a network (tree) has several endpoints (leaves).
 How is the first endpoint (leaf) chosen?
 Is every endpoint connected to exactly one town (vertex)?
 Why?
 Find the first entry of the Prüfer symbol of the following tree, and be sure to explain your answer.